Amour (2012 film): Production

 The film was produced for €7,290,000 through France's Les Films du Losange, Germany's X Filme Creative Pool and Austria's Wega Film.
-It received co-production support from France 3 and €404,000 in support from the Île-de-France region.
+It received co-production support from France 3 Cinéma and €404,000 in support from the Île-de-France region.
 Further funding was granted by the Medienboard Berlin-Brandenburg in Germany and National Center of Cinematography and the moving image in France.
 Principal photography took place from 7 February to 1 April 2011.

 After 14 years, Jean-Louis Trintignant came back on screen for Haneke.
 Haneke had sent Trintignant the script, which had been written specifically for him.
 Trintignant said that he chooses which films he works in on the basis of the director, and said of Haneke that "he has the most complete mastery of the cinematic discipline, from technical aspects like sound and photography to the way he handles actors".

 The film is based on a situation that happened in Haneke's family.
 The issue that interested him the most was how to manage the suffering of someone you love.

 Haneke called the collaboration with Jean-Louis Trintignant and the subject of the film the motivation to make the film.
 The starting point for Haneke's reflections was the suicide of his 90-year-old aunt, who had raised him.
 According to Haneke, she had heavy rheumatism and lived her last years alone in her apartment because she did not want to be placed in a nursing home.
 She had even asked Haneke for euthanasia.
 According to Haneke, the main theme of his script is not old age and death, but "the question of how to deal with the suffering of a loved one".

 Haneke dealt with the matter since 1992.
 The work on the script was interrupted by a writer's block.
 Haneke normally wrote out the script exactly before the writing process.
 This time the end of the story was not clear to him.
 He began writing in the hope that this would occur to him at work, but this did not happen.
 "I have tormented myself terribly with the script and I was left with the impression that I have not succeeded in getting the hang of this topic", he said.
 At the same time the director realized that the Swiss-Canadian Léa Pool with La dernière fugue (2010) had created a similar story, about an old man who is taken care of by his wife.
 Therefore, he left the project in favor of another.
 He worked only sporadically on it, until his writer's block loosened and he could finish the script quickly.
 Haneke wrote it specifically for Trintignant, having already written the scripts for The Piano Teacher (2001) and Caché (2005) specifically for Isabelle Huppert and Daniel Auteuil.
 Haneke prefers this way of working, because in this way one "writes specifically something that fits to the advantages of each actor and helps to particularly work them out".